-- 1. Drive the vehicle $30~\mathrm{km}$ ($20~\mathrm{miles}$) or until it reaches normal operating temperature. - 2.
+- 1. Drive the vehicle 30 km (20 miles) or until it reaches normal operating temperature. - 2.
 Park the vehicle on a level surface and engage the parking brake. - 3.
 With the parking brake engaged and your foot on the brake pedal, start the engine and move the gearshift lever through all of the gear ranges.
-Allow sufficient time for each gear to engage. - 4.
-Latch the gearshift lever in P (Park) and leave the engine running. - 5.
-Remove the dipstick, wiping it clean with a clean, dry lint free rag. - 6.
+Allow sufficient time for each gear to engage.

+- 4. Latch the gearshift lever in P (Park) and leave the engine running. - 5.
+Remove the dipstick, wiping it clean with a clean, dry lint free rag.
+If necessary, refer to Identifying components in the engine compartment in this chapter for the location of the dipstick. - 6.
 Install the dipstick making sure it is fully seated in the filler tube. - 7.
 Remove the dipstick and inspect the fluid level.
-The fluid should be in the designated area for normal operating temperature (H) or ambient temperature (C).
+The fluid should be in the designated area for normal operating temperature or ambient temperature.